Kids love to play with slime and might accidentally drop it on the rug. Learn some How to Get Slime Out of Carpet in easy ways!

-Slime is a sticky, gooey, and a stretchable polymer substance that’s made up of some household ingredients like Borax, liquid laundry detergent, white school glue, cornstarch, shampoo, glitter, and food coloring.
-This is a fun toy for kids and can be used in different science projects.
+Slime is a sticky, gooey, and stretchable polymer substance made from household ingredients like Borax, liquid laundry detergent, white school glue, cornstarch, shampoo, glitter, and food coloring.
+Being a fun item for kids, it might get into the rugs quite easily.
+Learn How to Get Slime Out of Carpet in some easy ways!

 How to Get Slime out of Carpet?

-Despite slime’s enchanting appearance and delightfully malleable texture, it severely damages the carpet, when dried.
-Here’re some remedies that you can try on your own to get slime out of the rug in no time!
+Despite slime’s enchanting appearance and delightfully malleable texture, it severely damages the carpet when dried.
+Here’re some remedies on How to Get Slime Off Carpet!
+Make sure to do a patch test at an inconspicuous corner to avoid adverse reactions.

-1. Get Slime out of the Carpet by White Vinegar
+1. Get Slime out of the Carpet with White Vinegar

-2. Get Slime out of the Carpet by Rubbing Alcohol
+2. Remove the Slime in Carpet by Rubbing Alcohol

 3. Use WD-40 Solution

-If your carpet slime is dried, then try citrus solvent.
-Fill an empty spray bottle with a citrus solvent and spray it all over the slime affected rug space.
+Fill an empty spray bottle with a citrus solvent and spray it all over the slime-affected rug portion.
 Wait for around 10-15 minutes.
-Now clean it with a tissue paper or an old white towel.
+Now clean it with tissue paper or an old white towel.
+This remedy is also useful if you are stuck with How to Get Slime Out of Towels.

 5. Try Club Soda

-6. Try Combination of Baking Soda & Vinegar
+6. Try a Combination of Baking Soda & Vinegar

 7. Apply Liquid Dish Soap